Kad-19/EarXscore/README.md

 ## Blog posts

-After the development phase, we each wrote a blog post to reflect on the PuppR journey.
+After the development phase, we each wrote a blog post to reflect on the EarXScore journey.

 - Kidus's article: [EarXScore: ](https://medium.com/@Kad-19)
 - Firaol's article: [EarXScore: ](https://medium.com/@firacil)